 Occasionally dogs can be almost impossible to control for their owners.
 It is no wonder dogs frequently cause safety problems for cyclists by attacking, chasing or biting.

 Many cyclists feel our legal system always seems to protect others disproportionately.
 Here’s something which may surprise you - the law in Florida is extremely favorable to anyone victimized by a dog.
 This includes cyclists.
-As a cyclist, you have legal rights.
+Cyclists have legal rights if you are hit by a dog.
 Don’t be afraid to use them!
 Our legal system understands that dogs frequently cause accidents and injuries to occur to humans with whom they interact, and the law protects those victims.

 When a cyclist is injured because of a dog, the cyclist has a right to receive money as compensation for injuries suffered.
 This includes payment of medical expenses, lost wages, and compensation for the cyclist’s pain or suffering.
 To be entitled to compensation from the dog’s owner, the cyclist victim only has to prove:

 - the defendant owned the dog, and

 The key is what the cyclist does not have to prove.
 The cyclist does not have to prove the dog owner acted wrongly or negligently.
 The victim does not have to prove the dog owner failed to keep control of the dog, failed to use a leash, or failed to supervise the dog reasonably.
 The victim does not have to prove the dog had behaved similarly in the past.
 The dog owner’s responsibility is absolute.

 Bottom Line: if the dog causes an accident, the dog owner is responsible for the consequences.